Would you ever ship dry, non-perishable goods on a temperature controlled trailer?

-Creativity with Refrigerated Trucking
+Creativity with Refrigerated Freight

 The customer, a beverage producer, was introducing a new temperature-controlled SKU to its product mix.
 At first, they were shipping their established, shelf-stable product via less than truckload (LTL) to customers and then also shipping their new product via refrigerated LTL or partially loaded refrigerated full truckload (FTL) to surrounding, often identical, receivers.

 Noting that there would be no negative impact to the dry product if shipped at a lower temperature, Zipline Logistics explored the possibility of combining order volumes to cut costs.

 Note: Food and beverage products must adhere to strict transportation guidelines set forth by the Food Safety Modernization Act (FSMA).
 Some foods can’t go above or below certain temperatures and many are restricted to what other products they can be transported with.
 These rules help prevent contamination and prolong shelf-life, but can often make logistics and consolidation tricky.

 It was determined that consolidating all SKUs onto a refrigerated trailer would allow the customer to slash its transportation spend.
 Rather than paying for multiple LTL shipments, or partially loaded trucks traveling empty miles, they were able to limit expenses to just a singular reefer truck.